boxblinkracer/boxblinkracer.github.io/_posts/2022-07-12-cypress-testrail.markdown

 That is everything, easy right?!
 Let's check it out together.

-If you use something else than Cypress, just look at my Github page.
+If you use something other than Cypress, just look at my Github page.
 I do have <a target="_blank" href="https://github.com/boxblinkracer?tab=repositories">more integrations</a> available.

 # Use the Cypress TestRail Integration